snoonetIRC/website/content/le-guidelines.md

 # <a name="data-retention">Data Retention Information</a>
 *<a href="#top">^back ^to ^top</a>*

-User Account Information is retained by Snoonet in accordance with Snoonet’s privacy policy; some information is collected by Snoonet automatically and some information is provided to Snoonet at the user’s discretion.
+User Account Information is retained by Snoonet in accordance with Snoonet's privacy policy; some information is collected by Snoonet automatically and some information is provided to Snoonet at the user's discretion.

 What information exists once a user has deleted their user account?